-How to get there: There are several sections of the Great Wall that are open for visitors, with the most recommended being in or near Beijing.
-Easier routes that take up to 2 hours include Badaling, Mutianyu or Huanghuacheng.
-If you are fit and ready for a hike, try the trails that take several hours at Jiankou, Gubeikou and Jinshanling.
+Where to go: Several sections of the Great Wall are open for visitors.
+The highly recommended sections are in or near Beijing.
+Easier routes that take up to two hours include Badaling, Mutianyu or Huanghuacheng.
+If you are fit and ready to reap the benefits of hiking, try the hiking trails that take several hours at Jiankou, Gubeikou, and Jinshanling.

 When to go: October is ideal as the temperature would be cool and it is not peak tourist season.

 Related: Travelling with Conditions

 Why it’s spellbinding: With the distinction of being one of the Seven Wonders of the World and a world heritage site, Machu Picchu is a masterpiece of engineering and is also the best-known archaeological site in South America.
 No wonder this is one of the most popular hikes in the world.

 Where to go: If you are looking for a gentler route, take a train to Aguas Calientes and you can trek from there to the ruins in 1.5 hours.
 For physical activity over a few days, try the memorable and scenic Inca Trail or Lares Trail to Machu Picchu.
 These trails take 3-14 days.

 When to go: The dry season from May to October.
 The peak tourist season is from June to August.
 Book your hiking trip well in advance, as these popular hiking destinations are booked up months in advance and visitors are limited to 2,500 per day.

 Related: Stay Active As You Travel